package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-operator.md

 Next, you would have to go to all CRDs and specify that they are part of the `crds` phase by adding a `package-operator.run/phase: namespace` annotation.
-Similarly, a `package-operator.run/phase: deploy` annotation would have to be added to the controller manifest.
+Similarly, a `package-operator.run/phase: deploy` annotation would have to be added to the operator manifest.

 ## Package Image
-// TODO: _The_ package operator?
 Package Operator receives these files via a non-runnable container image.
 The files just have to be contained in the `/package` directory in the image.
 That means, you container file could be as simple as